perpetualCreations/swbs/readme.md

 # Socket Wrapper for Byte Strings
 A straight-forward wrapper for sending and receiving byte strings with sockets.

+A more up-to-date version of the documentation below is available at [dreamerslegacy.xyz](https://dreamerslegacy.xyz/projects/swbs/docs.html).

 ## Install
 Download the Python wheel file from the Github repository release, and install manually using:
 ```commandline